Normal Calcium Levels UK

 • Bone Development: The fetus’s skeletal structure relies on maternal calcium supply, especially in the third trimester.

-• Muscle and Nerve Function: The mother and fetus require Calcium for muscle contraction and nerve function.
+• Muscle and Nerve Function: The mother and fetus require calcium for muscle contraction and nerve function.

 • Prevention of Pregnancy Complications: Adequate Calcium can help reduce the risk of hypertension and preeclampsia.